kusald123/service-station-management-system/README.md

 # service-station-management-system
+This system consists of employee management, fuel reservoir management, expenses management, stock and supply management and capable of sending SMS and e-mail alerts.
-we have been built the software to gain exposure to MVC architectural pattern and to get used with java, jdbc, MySQL and jasper reports
+Technologies used java, jdbc, MySQL, jasper reports